tamalchowdhury/tamalwebsite/src/pages/start/index.md

 # Start Web Dev

+If you are new to web development, this page will help you get started.
+It's not a step-by-step tutorial, but a general guideline of things that I learned over the course of many years.

 :::info The goal of this page
 I want to help you with a nice productive setup, so there will be fewer frustrations and more happy coding.
 :::